Mystery6/6301project/README.md

 | Training data |  0.7693 |
 | Validation data | 0.7425 |

-The standard deviation of the model is 0.0199.
-The hispanic-to-white AIR is 0.76, which is problematic and lower than 0.8.
+The standard deviation of the model is 0.0199. **The hispanic-to-white AIR is 0.76, which is problematic and lower than 0.8**.
 So I adjust the model.

 When cutoff is 0.18, the results of adjusted model are following: